 It’s a pretty simple piece of advice that can help you establish fruitful relationships and yet it seems to be forgotten by many people.
 How can your colleague answer your question if he doesn’t understand it?
 Unless the question is properly phrased, your respondent will be completely confused and he won’t be able to help you.
 That’s why I recommend you improve the way you ask questions by following the above-mentioned suggestions.
 Your colleagues definitely will appreciate it.

 Dale Carnegie.
+(1936).
+How to Win Friends and Influence People.
 Simon and Schuster.
-1936.
-How to Win Friends and Influence People.